arogozhnikov/python3_with_pleasure/README.md

   - no trivial slicing
   - can't be used twice

-  Almost all of the problems resolve it by converting to list.
+  Almost all of the problems are resolved by converting result to list.

 ## Main problems for teaching machine learning and data science with python